 We are working towards improving production conditions in the international textile supply chains in the long term.
 For this reason, we have been a member of the Partnership for Sustainable Textiles since 2015.

 In this multi-stakeholder initiative, we work with a range of specialist groups which tackle issues such as social standards, more sustainable cotton, animal welfare, waste water management, and transparency in the supply chain.
-Furthermore, as a member of the Partnership, we set ourselves individual corporate goals in the area of sustainability, for which we produce an annual report.
+Furthermore, as a member of the Partnership, we set ourselves individual corporate goals in the area of sustainability, for which we regularly produce a report.

 We have been part of The Good Cashmere Standard® (GCS) initiative since 2021.